swl10/pyslet/doc/wsgi.rst

             MaxLength="256" Unicode="false"/>
     </EntityType>

-A decorator, :func:`session_decoratr` is defined to make it easy to write (page) methods that depend on the existence of an active session.
+A decorator, :func:`session_decorator` is defined to make it easy to write (page) methods that depend on the existence of an active session.
 The session initiation logic is a little convoluted and is likely to involve at least one redirect when a protected page is first requested,